mplspunk/awesome-privacy-engineering/README.md

 * [Responsible AI by Design](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6) - Microsoft's hub for policies, practices, and tools that make up its framework for Responsible AI by Design.
 Includes a Responsible AI Standard, Responsible AI Impact Assessment Guide, and Responsible AI Impact Assessment Template.
 * [Private AI Bootcamp](https://www.youtube.com/playlist?list=PLD7HFcN7LXRef-eTSGt_XOUJLZNoDINUn) - Youtube playlist of lectures from the Private AI Bootcamp at Microsoft Research Redmond in December 2019.
 * [Adversarial Robustness Toolbox (ART)](https://github.com/Trusted-AI/adversarial-robustness-toolbox) - Python library from the Linux Foundation AI & Data Foundation (LF AI & Data) that enables developers and researchers to defend and evaluate machine learning models and applications against the adversarial threats of evasion, poisoning, extraction, and inference.
+* [Trustworthy ML Initiative](https://www.trustworthyml.org/home) - The Trustworthy ML Initiative is a community of researchers and practitioners working on topics related to machine learning models and algorithms that are accurate, explainable, fair, privacy-preserving, causal, and robust.

 ### Facial Recognition
 ---
 * [Understanding Facial Detection, Characterization and Recognition Technologies (Future of Privacy Forum (FPF) Infographic)](https://fpf.org/wp-content/uploads/2018/09/FPF_FaceRecognitionPoster_R5.pdf)
 * [Fawkes](https://github.com/Shawn-Shan/fawkes) - Fawkes, privacy preserving tool against facial recognition systems, developed by researchers at SANDLab, University of Chicago.
 * [LowKey: Leveraging Adversarial Attacks to Protect Social Media Users from Facial Recognition](https://openreview.net/forum?id=hJmtwocEqzc) - Adversarial filter that accounts for the entire image processing pipeline and is demonstrably effective against industrial-grade pipelines that include face detection and large scale databases.
 Also includes an [easy-to-use webtool](https://lowkey.umiacs.umd.edu/) that significantly degrades the accuracy of Amazon Rekognition and the Microsoft Azure Face Recognition API.
+* [Magritte](https://github.com/google/magritte) - Google's Magritte is a MediaPipe-based library to redact faces from photos and videos.
+It provides processing graphs to reliably detect faces, track their movements in videos, and disguise the person's identity by obfuscating their face.

 ### De-Identification and Anonymization
 ---